 Now the commandment is to repent AND be baptized.
 How can you begin your repentance with an act of disobedience?

 Baptism and communion are not optional, empty physical rituals; nor are they magical incantations.
 They are warm-up exercises, if you will, that allow us to practice obedience.
 Whatever the eternal significance of communion and baptism may be, they are simple things to do.
 Whatever the outcome of our debates on the theological significance of these outward rites, they are easy to do.
-So let us not postpone our obedience until the theologians all agree: let us repent and be baptized; let us “do this in remembrance” of Him.
+So let us not postpone our obedience until the theologians all agree: let us repent and be baptized; let us

 When Jesus returns, how would you prefer to be found: as an obedient servant whose understanding is incomplete, or as a competent theologian whose obedience is incomplete?